corenzan/owl/README.md

 ## About

-Owl comprises three packages:
+Owl comprises 3 Go modules and 1 React application:

-1. A web server that handles all the data in and out of the database.
+1. An web server that handles all the data in and out of the database.
 2. An agent that can check HTTP endpoints and post the results to the server.
+3. An API library for common types.
-3. A client that displays a dashboard and allows users to manage what websites to check.
+4. A client that displays a dashboard and allows users to manage what websites to check.

 ## Development